 NAMI Austin offers a variety of education programs designed to provide information, insight, and support to families, professionals, and individuals living with mental illness.
-Click here to see what participants are saying about our classes.

 Family-to-Family is a free, 12-week course for families, partners and friends of individuals with serious mental illness taught by trained NAMI family members and caregivers.
 The course focuses on the emotional responses families have to the trauma of mental illness, and many family members describe their experience in the program as life-changing.

-Peer-to-Peer is a free, 10-week, peer-led, recovery education course open to any person with a serious mental illness.
+Peer-to-Peer is a free, 8-week, peer-led, recovery education course open to any person with a serious mental illness.
 Peer-to-Peer emphasizes recovery from mental illness as a feasible, supportable goal and challenges the stigma often wrongly associated with mental illness.

-NAMI Basics is a free, six-week, peer-directed education program developed specifically for parents and other family caregivers of children and adolescents who have either been diagnosed with a serious mental illness/serious emotional disturbance or who are experiencing symptoms but have not yet been diagnosed.
+NAMI Basics is a free, 6-week, peer-directed education program developed specifically for parents and other family caregivers of children and adolescents who have either been diagnosed with a serious mental illness/serious emotional disturbance or who are experiencing symptoms but have not yet been diagnosed.

 Parents and Teachers as Allies is a two-hour, in-service program that helps school professionals and families better understand the early warning signs of mental illness in children and adolescents.
 It helps with understanding how best to intervene so that youth with mental health treatment needs are linked with services.